Term vs. whole: Free life insurance quotes in minutes

 • Variable life insurance is a type of permanent coverage that allows you to invest the money from your cash value in various funds offered by the insurance company, including mutual funds.

-Learn more about the difference between term vs. permanent life insurance
+Learn more about the differences between whole and indexed universal life insurance

 Authors